lumen-org/lumen/README.md

 ## Running it

 1. make sure the `modelbase` backend is running and hosting the models that you'd like to explore.
 2. it's dead simple: Open `<path>/index.html` in your browser.
+If everything is fine you should now see a model dialog that lists the available models.
+Select one and start exploring it!

 Notes:
  * Using *chrome/chromium* as a browser is recommended, since it provides the best performance from our experience.

 ---

-## Development Setup

-This is only for you, if you want to contribute to the project.

-1. Do the steps as described in the Setup section above.
-2. Install [node-js](https://nodejs.org/en/download/).
-For questions refer to the [getting started guide](https://docs.npmjs.com/getting-started/what-is-npm).
-3. Update npm (part of node-js): `sudo npm install -g npm`
-4. Install all npm-dependencies as provided by the projects `package.json`:
-    * run from `<path>`: `npm install`

----

 # Trouble Shooting

+If you have any trouble using `lumen`, need some additional explanation, or even just want to provide some feedback, please don't hesitate to contact us at [philipp.lucas@dlr.de](philipp.lucas@dlr.de).
+If you encounter any bugs you can also [submit an issue](https://github.com/lumen-org/lumen/issues/new/choose).

+## Typical Issues

 #### When open `lumen` in my browser I get the error message: "Could not load remote model from server!"